tammo-v/astro-platform-starter/src/pages/index.md

 Symbolic Computing begins with a different assumption.

-Instead of representing data as disconnected values, it introduces symbolic matrix fields—a framework where computation occurs over structured relations.
+Instead of representing data as disconnected values, it introduces symbolic matrix fields — a framework where computation occurs over structured relations.
 Position, meaning, and temporal alignment are encoded directly into the representation.
 Scalar streams are replaced by symbolic structures.
-Traversal replaces transformation.
+Traversal replaces sequential operation.

-This enables a different class of system—one where execution is referential, intelligence is contextual, and meaning is not approximated, but preserved.
+This enables a different class of system—one where execution is referential, intelligence is structured, and meaning is not approximated, but preserved.

 The symbolic computing framework is currently organized into three verticals: Artificial Intelligence, Video, and Audio.
 Each vertical consists of structurally independent components, designed to operate as a coherent system when combined.
 Additional verticals will follow as the symbolic substrate expands.